 CONCLUSION

-While there are many lesser glaciers, such as the Ambulapcha glacier and the Hunku glacier, it is essential for nature lovers and adventure seekers to add these stunning glaciers to your travel bucket list.
+While there are many lesser glaciers, such as the Ambulapcha glacier and the Hunku glacier, it is essential for nature lovers and adventure seekers to add these stunning glaciers to their travel bucket list.
 Plan a personalised trip in Nepal with Hop Nepal for a stress-free journey.

 FAQ Regarding Glaciers in Nepal